codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 It is assumed that:
   - you have already [added your K8s cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) into Codefresh
   - you have already an application that has a Dockerfile.
-In not, see the [previous tutorial]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/)
+If not, see the [previous tutorial]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/).

 Notice that for this tutorial you **don't** need a Kubernetes deployment file.
 Codefresh will create one for you via its friendly GUI.
 If you already have an existing deployment file for your own application, [consult the main K8s documentation]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-to-kubernetes-quick-start-guide/) on how to use it.